chenperfidelis/MonashCybersecurityBootCamp/01 - Cybersecurity 101/README.md

-# Week 1 Security 101 Homework: Security Reporting
+# Week 1 Security 101: Security Reporting

 - In the first homework, we read through four prominent security reports and answered questions in order to get a basic understanding of the market.